Aviation safety: Transport comparisons

-The death per billion hours when skydiving assume a 6 minutes skydive (not accounting for the plane ascent).
-The death per billion journey when paragliding assume an average flight of 15 minutes, so 4 flights per hour.

-The Economist notes that air travel is safer by distance travelled, but trains are as safe as planes; and cars four times more hazardous for deaths per time travelled, and cars and trains are respectively three times and six times safer than planes by number of journeys taken.
+The Economist notes that air travel is safer by distance travelled, but trains are as safe as planes.
+It also notes that cars are four times more hazardous for deaths per time travelled, and cars and trains are respectively three times and six times safer than planes by number of journeys taken.

 Because the above figures are focused on providing a perspective to the realm of everyday transportation, air travel is taken to include only standard civil passenger aviation, as offered commercially to the general public.
 Military and special-purpose aircraft are excluded.

 United States

-Between 1990 and 2015, there were 1874 commuter and air taxi accidents in the U.S. of which 454 (%) were fatal, resulting in 1296 deaths, including 674 accidents (36%) and 279 fatalities (22%) in Alaska alone.
+Between 1990 and 2015, there were 1874 commuter and air taxi accidents in the U.S. of which 454 (%) were fatal, resulting in 1,296 deaths, including 674 accidents (36%) and 279 fatalities (22%) in Alaska alone.

 The number of deaths per passenger-mile on commercial airlines in the United States between 2000 and 2010 was about 0.2 deaths per 10 billion passenger-miles.
-For driving, the rate was 150 per 10 billion vehicle-miles for 2000 : 750 times higher per mile than for flying in a commercial airplane.
+For driving, the rate was 150 per 10 billion vehicle-miles for 2000: 750 times higher per mile than for flying in a commercial airplane.

 There were no fatalities on large scheduled commercial airlines in the United States for over nine years, between the Colgan Air Flight 3407 crash in February 2009, and a catastrophic engine failure on Southwest Airlines Flight 1380 in April 2018.